Self-paced

 1. Clustering: Consists of dividing the data set into groups (clusters) based on similarities or patterns in the data.
 Clustering algorithms attempt to group similar observations into the same cluster and separate different samples into different clusters.

 2. Dimensionality reduction: The objective is to reduce the number of features or variables in the data set without losing important information.
-These techniques allow the data to be represented in a lower dimensional space, facilitating the visualization and understanding of the data structure.
+These techniques allow the data to be represented in a lower-dimensional space, facilitating the visualization and understanding of the data structure.

-Unsupervised learning has a wide variety of applications, such as customer segmentation in marketing, data anomaly detection, image compression, document clustering into topics, among others.
+Unsupervised learning has a wide variety of applications, such as customer segmentation in marketing, data anomaly detection, image compression, and document clustering into topics, among others.
 It is a powerful tool for exploring and understanding the intrinsic structure of data without the need for known labels or answers.

 Clustering